LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 - **The firmware is still under development and there are some key areas of functionality which are supported in the official firmware but not in this firmware**
 - SMS message Tx and Rx **are not currently supported**, but may be supported in the future.
 - Scan Lists **are not supported** because Channel or Zone scan feature provides almost identical functionality.
-- Privacy and Encryption **will never** be supported, as its illegal for Amateur Radio use, developers in some countries (*e.g.* Australia) are now legally required to put a back door access into any encryption systems at the request of the government, hence effectively making it illegal or impossible to develop systems that contain encryption.
+- Privacy and Encryption **will never** be supported, as it's illegal for Amateur Radio use, developers in some countries (*e.g.* Australia) are now legally required to put a back door access into any encryption systems at the request of the government, hence effectively making it illegal or impossible to develop systems that contain encryption.

 ### Download links and other resources